• ChaoticNeutralCzech

 ·

 Yeah, that kind of special treatment, absolutely.
-But once in a concentration camp, you’d be just another subject with a number, albeit likely a lower one.
+But once in a concentration camp, they’d be just another subject with a number, albeit likely a lower one.